-Students get hands-on experience with solving problems applying the core concepts from the classroom to the workplace.
-The projects provide an opportunity for the students to get a start to finish perspective of solving problems relevant to their school and community, gaining a sense of accomplishment when they can see the impact of their work.
+Students get hands-on experience solving problems and learning skills directly applicable to the workplace.
+The projects provide an opportunity for students to get a start to finish perspective of solving problems relevant to their school and/or community, gaining a sense of accomplishment when they can see the impact of their work.

 There are three types of Real World Projects:

-In partnership with teachers and a small team of corporate volunteers, teachers implement a challenge for students to solve in small teams over five-six class periods.
-Corporate volunteers support the teachers in implementing the challenge and interact with students in person and via Skype to help students hone their problem solving skills.
-Each challenge reflects how the student course work is applied in the workplace, helping students connect the dots between school and careers.
+In partnership with a small team of corporate volunteers and Lumity staff, teachers implement a challenge for students to solve in small teams over a series of several weeks.
+Corporate volunteers support the teachers in implementing the challenge and interact with students to help them hone their problem-solving and teamwork skills.
+Each challenge is integrated into school curriculum, helping students connect the dots between school and careers.